y2s82/goblin_camp/Goblin Camp/Readme.txt

 http://bitbucket.org/genericcontainer/goblin-camp
 Code contributions are welcome!

+-- Version 0.141 --

+Version v0.141 fixes (hopefully) all of the crash bugs found in v0.14, as well as the content that was sligthly off.
+Even though this is only a minor version number change the save game format was changed in a major enough way that backwards compatibility was broken.
+This is unfortunate, but the change allows future saves to handle .dat file changes gracefully, unlike before, and backwards save compatibility shouldn’t get broken as often.

+Also I’ve given many creatures their own factions, so you won’t see bees, giants and wolves living in harmony anymore.

+*Creatures items are now transferred to the player faction on death, so that you can stockpile the clubs kobolds drop for example
+*Content fixed
+*Dismantling related crashes fixed
+*Spawning pool dumping job priority bumped up a notch *Breastwork is no longer a wall, it is now a construction that simply slows down movement.
+It was dropped down a tier, made cheaper to build, and palisades were bumped up a tier.
+*Jobs are cancelled more proactively now by npcs *Tweaked some messages
+*Disallowed digging ditches in rock
+*Camp tier can now decrease if your population falls dramatically enough *Creatures now have more varied factions resulting in more infighting between species

 -- Version 0.14 --

 0.14 brings the long awaited tilesupport with it (thanks to Immortius).
 Also, fire, which adds a whole new